analytics

 3. Features innovative AI capabilities

 Big data analytics tools aren’t limited to running ad-hoc queries and creating visualizations.
-Modern solutions offer powerful AI capabilities like conversation AI and natural language search to help business users and data teams get into the nitty-gritty of data and find valuable insights.
+AI-powered big data solutions offer capabilities like natural language search and machine learning to help business users and data teams get into the nitty-gritty of data and find valuable insights.

 For instance, business users can use AI-powered solutions like ThoughtSpot to ask questions in natural language and get instant AI-assisted answers, visualizations, and recommendations.
 On the other hand, data teams can leverage conversation AI to dig deeper into their data—asking questions and follow-up questions just as easily as talking to a coworker on Slack.
 These features significantly reduce time-to-insight and promote timely decisions across the organization.